royeradames/royeradames-angular-tutorial/src/assets/router-link.md

 </ul>
 ```

+Hover on the link to see the link path differences.
 ## For more complex path

 use property binding and pass down an array of string with all the segments of the path.